 Specific Aims

 Approximately <percentage or number> people suffer from soft tissue tumors within their connective tissues per year.
 These tumors cause pain, impair mobility, and, if malignant, metastasize to vital organs.
 While surgery and radiation can treat the entire tumor plus margins, recurrence and morbidities, including <examples>, remain in <number/percentage> patients.
-Magnetic resonance-guided focused ultrasound (MRgFUS), a promising therapeutic alternative, may reduce morbidities related to surgery, chemotherapy and radiation because it non-invasively and precisely destroys a soft tissue tumor with non-ionizing radiation.
+Magnetic resonance-guided focused ultrasound (MRgFUS) is a promising therapeutic alternative which may reduce morbidities related to surgery, chemotherapy and radiation because it non-invasively and precisely destroys a soft tissue tumor with non-ionizing radiation.
 However, at present, the high percentage of patients whose tumors are infiltrated or surrounded by fat do not receive the full benefit of MRgFUS.
 Current treatment methods make inaccurate assumptions about the response of fatty tissues to MRgFUS, resulting in under treatment, ablation of sensitive structures, and prolonged treatment times.
 This study proposes to reduce morbidity and increase MRgFUS efficiency in patients suffering from soft tissue tumors by developing novel technologies that accurately model how fat responds to FUS irradiation.

 For example, interventional radiologists performing MRgFUS therapies of desmoid tumors have noted that the T2-weighted MR signal of subcutaneous fat in the ultrasound near field increases in intensity during the treatment (Fig 1).
 After this change occurs, focal temperatures within the tumor decrease though the FUS power remains constant, leading to extended treatment times, higher risk of skin burns and damage to healthy tissues surrounding the tumor, and greater uncertainty regarding successful tumor treatment.
 This phenomenon is suspected to be temperature-driven, however, given the lack of temperature feedback or accurate modeling in fat tissues, it is currently impossible to predict.